rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > Note that answers here can be subject to survivorship bias and so extra care should be taken with interpreting results.

-### Which operating systems do you use regularly for Rust development as your dev machine?
+### Which operating systems do you use regularly for Rust *development*?

-Note: this is specifically about which systems you use as a dev machine *not* all the systems you target.
+Note: this is specifically about which systems you use for development *not* all the systems you target.

 Select all that apply: